pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       In other words, you cannot insert a font via ``fontfile`` / ``fontbuffer`` and also give it a reserved ``fontname``.

       .. note:: A reserved fontname can be specified in any mixture of upper or lower case and still match the right built-in font definition: fontnames "helv", "Helv", "HELV", "Helvetica", etc. all lead to the same font definition "Helvetica".
 But from a :ref:`Page` perspective, these are **different references**.
-You can exploit this when using different ``encoding`` variants (Latin, Greek, Cyrillic) of the same font on a page.
+You can exploit this fact when using different ``encoding`` variants (Latin, Greek, Cyrillic) of the same font on a page.

       :arg str fontfile: a path to a font file.
 If used, ``fontname`` must be **different from all reserved names**.

-      :arg bytes/bytearray fontbuffer: the image of a font file.
+      :arg bytes/bytearray fontbuffer: the memory image of a font file.
 If used, ``fontname`` must be **different from all reserved names**.
 This parameter would typically be used to transfer fonts between different pages of the same or different PDFs.

       :arg int set_simple: applicable for ``fontfile`` / ``fontbuffer`` cases only: enforce treatment as a "simple" font, i.e. one that only uses character codes up to 255.

       :arg int encoding: applicable for the "Helvetica", "Courier" and "Times" sets of :data:`Base14_Fonts` only.
 Select one of the available encodings Latin (0), Cyrillic (2) or Greek (1).
 Only use the default (0 = Latin) for "Symbol" and "ZapfDingBats".

       :rytpe: int
       :returns: the :data:`xref` of the installed font.

       .. note:: Built-in fonts will not lead to the inclusion of a font file.
 So the resulting PDF file will remain small.
-However, your PDF reader software is responsible for generating an appropriate appearance -- and there **are** differences on whether or how each one of them does this.
-This is especially true for the CJK fonts, but also for Symbol and ZapfDingbats in some cases.
+However, your PDF viewer software is responsible for generating an appropriate appearance -- and there **exist** differences on whether or how each one of them does this.
+This is especially true for the CJK fonts.
+But also Symbol and ZapfDingbats are incorrectly handled in some cases.
 Following are the **Font Names** and their correspondingly installed **Base Font** names:

          **Base-14 Fonts** [#f1]_